 How durable is it?
 What does IPX6 mean?
 Read our Ultimate Guide to the ANSI/PLATO FL1 Standard symbols!

-A rechargeable battery is an eco-friendly option.
+A rechargeable battery pack is an eco-friendly option.
 You won’t have to spend regularly on replacements, which is especially important if you hunt a lot.

 Replaceable batteries are sometimes a pain to find.
 You can buy standard AA or AAA batteries pretty much anywhere, but you must remember to buy spares.